codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/sign-up-with-xero.md

 * Option B

   This approach is more popular with Codat clients.
-It is simpler and enables apps to reduce the time and developer resource required to pass Xero Certification.
+It is simpler and enables apps to reduce the time and developer resource required to pass the Xero certification.

-If you would like to implement SUwX Option A, please notify your Codat account team for assistance.
+If you would like to implement Option A of the Sign Up with Xero flow, please notify your Codat account team for assistance.
 For Option B, follow the guidance below and consult your Codat account team if you have any queries.

-## Implementing SUwX Option B with Codat
+## Implementing Option B of Sign Up with Xero with Codat

 This option of the Sign Up with Xero flow is intended to bring potential customers from the Xero App Store to an inquiry form on your website.
-SUwX allows you to pre-populate the form with OpenID data from Xero, like the customer's name and email address.
+The flow allows you to pre-populate the form with OpenID data from Xero, like the customer's name and email address.

 If you do not have an existing signup or inquiry form, you should create one, because you will require a URL to redirect customers to during the SUxW journey.
 In this guide, we refer to this URL as your **Sign up success redirect URL**.